Our Orchards & Fruit

 Currently Dale (4th generation) and Jim (5th generation) are partners.
 Jim’s wife Robin manages the business office and Dale’s wife Kristin manages the Farm Market.
 They have both been busy over the years, raising families and helping to grow the business.
 Dale, a true farmer, at 83 years old still does much for each part of the business.
 Jim is the general manager over all the entities.
 Both Dale and Jim have a passion for farming!

-We are hoping to move to the new generation, Zach Moore, Cole Seaquist, and Justin Seaquist entering in partnership soon.
+We are hoping to move to the new generation.

 Zach heads up the equipment and farm shop and oversees the harvest crew.
 He is very gifted mechanically, and helps repair anything and everything.
 He is the son of Dale and Kristin.

-Cole works at both Seaquist Canning Co. and has several different responsibilities on the farm.
-He always has a nice big smile on his face, and helps out whenever he is asked.
+Cole works at both Seaquist Canning Co. and works on the farm.
 Cole is Jim and Robin’s son.

 Justin is more involved at Seaquist Processing Inc. every season.
 He is responsible for the Food Safety Program, and for getting our SQF certification, and has developed our quality assurance programs.
 He is excellent with policies, inspections and developing systems, and is also the son of Jim and Robin.

 Other family members include Laura who oversees the bakery at the Farm Market, Heather who assists Kristin, Laura and the rest of the family with everything and anything, Lisa who heads up Seaquist Canning Co. , Ann who is instrumental in the kitchen at Seaquist Canning Co., Allen who still comes each cherry season to help, and Bonnie who works both in the bakery and at the Farm Market.